MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-and-software-requirements-subscription-editon.md

 ## Minimum requirements for client computers

 A supported browser.
-For more information, see "System requirements for Microsoft 365 and office:Browsers".
+For more information, see [System requirements for Microsoft 365 and office:Browsers](https://www.microsoft.com/microsoft-365/microsoft-365-and-office-resources?rtc=1#coreui-heading-uyetipy).

 ## Software requirements